Maboroshy/midi-scripter/examples/ableton_select_armed_track_with_ableton_osc/readme.md

-# Select Armed Track in Ableton Live with OSC
+# Select Armed Track in Ableton Live with Ableton OSC

 This script uses AbletonOSC to select the armed track in Ableton Live.